genostats/Fantasio/vignettes/Fantasio.Rmd

 1. Getting started
 ------------------

-The first thing you should know is that the package Fantasio depends on package gaston, please make sure to have it installed.

-Please refer to the vignette of this package for more information.
+The package `Fantasio` depends on `gaston`.
+Hereafter the functions of this package are used for data manipulation.
+If you are not familiar with `gaston`, please refer to the vignette of this package for more information.

-Since we explained the concept behind the package let's make a usage example of it.
-For this we will use the data provided in the package HGDP-CEPH.

 ### 1.1 Installation

-First and faremost install the package with the following command :
+First and foremost install the package with the following command:

     install.packages("Fantasio")

-After doing that we will need to run the following commands :
+After that we can load the package.

     require(Fantasio)